 This research focuses on studying collaborative learning interactions that may facilitate the construction of pedagogically rich programming learning experiences for novices.
 We are particularly interested in understanding how an individual’s programming learning behaviour unfolds in a social learning context.
 We intend to foster novices’ learning behaviour by designing interventions for programming platforms that help mediate collaborative interactions amongst learners for a positive learning outcome and thereby also enhancing their programming learning experience.

-︎ Good Research Practices in HCI
+︎ Transparent Research Practices in HCI

 To increase research efficiency and enable robust scientific findings, researchers must adopt transparent and open research practices, allowing for the replication and reproducibility of their studies and allowing other researchers to extend and build further research from their studies.
 This is especially important in the field of Human Computer Interaction (HCI), which deals with a broad range of human experiences and activities.
 As such the importance of ethical research considerations, open science initiatives and transparent research practices are paramount in the field and should be promoted.

-Contributors: Kavous Salehzadeh Niksirat, Lahari Goswami, Pooja Rao, James Tyler, Alessandro Silacci, Sadiq Aliyu, Annika Aebli, Chat Wacharamanotham, Mauro Cherubini
+︎ Changes in Research Ethics, Openness, and Transparency in Empirical Studies between CHI 2017 and CHI 2022Kavous Salehzadeh Niksirat, Lahari Goswami, Pooja S. B. Rao, James Tyler, Alessandro Silacci, Sadiq Aliyu, Annika Aebli, Chat Wacharamanotham, and Mauro Cherubini